Where and what is your current position?

 David Beers emailed me to offer me the position.
 At the time it was only a part-time contract for 10 months.
-Eight years later I'm still here, now a full-time staff member.
+About a decade later I'm still here, now a full-time staff member.

 What challenges did you face in your graduate degree, or in launching your career?

 I struggled to hold down a part-time job and keep up with classes and studies.
 While student loans covered my tuition and rent, to have money for food and any extras meant I had to work.
 The combined stress of trying to work and do my thesis in the final year of my program had a significant impact on my mental and physical health, which led to me borrowing money from my parents so I could quit my job.
 That's a privilege not every student has.
 I'm not sure how I would have done this differently as my parents couldn't offer more than what got me through the last half of my second year.